thanhtungvudata/thanhtungvudata.github.io/_posts/2025-01-08-transformer-architecture.md

 ## 3️⃣ Add & LayerNorm (Post-Attention)

 ### **What it does:**
 Adds the attention output back to the input and normalizes.

 ### **Why it's needed:**
-Helps with gradient flow and keeps representations stable.
+This helps the model not forget the original word info, and makes training stable and fast.

 ### **Formula:**
 \[ \text{LayerNorm}(X + \text{MultiHead}(X)) \]